Chinedu Obasi

-Chinedu Ogbuke "Edu" Obasi (born 1 June 1986) is a Nigerian professional footballer who plays as a forward.
+Chinedu Ogbuke "Edu" Obasi (born 1 June 1986) is a Nigerian former professional footballer who played as a forward.

 Club career

 Lyn

 Born in Enugu, Nigeria, Obasi started his football career at River Lane Youth Club Enugu and JC Raiders in his homeland country.
 Obasi went to Norway at the same time as his countryman Mikel John Obi; both players joined Lyn.
 It was disputed that Obasi signed for Lyn in 2004, but this was rejected by FIFA which ordered both Obasi and Ezekiel Bala returned to Lyn with immediate effect.

 Obasi made his Lyn debut, in the opening game of the season, where he played 66 minutes, in a 1–1 draw against Fredrikstad.
 However, Obasi struggled to regain a place in the first team and it wasn't until on 25 September 2005 when he scored his first Lyn goal, in a 1–0 win over Brann.
 Despite this, Obasi made five appearances in his first season.

 In the 2006 season, Obasi didn't play for the side at the start of the season due to an ongoing dispute with his own club.
 On 2 July 2006, he made his first appearance of the season in a 2–1 win over Fredrikstad.
 Obasi then scored his first goal for the club on 6 August 2006, in a 2–0 win over Molde, followed up by scoring twice in the next game, with a 3–2 loss against Stabæk.
 Despite suffering from injuries during the season, Obasi finished his second season making fifteen appearances and scoring eight times in all competitions.
 For his performance, Obasi was named Young Player of the Year.

 On 20 December 2006, a transfer deal was announced with Russian side Lokomotiv Moscow, and Obasi was set to move to the Russian side in January.
 The deal was derailed, however, when the president, sporting director and manager of Lokomotiv were all fired six days later.
 Several days after he trained with Premier League side Portsmouth, Obasi signed a contract with Lyn, keeping him until 2008.
 By the time of his departure from Lyn, Obasi had made eleven appearances and five goals in all competitions.

 Throughout his Lyn career, Obasi was linked with moves to European clubs, such as Wigan Athletic, Manchester United, Chelsea, Arsenal and Barcelona.
 Despite pleads from then Manager Henning Berg, the club expected to see Obasi leave the club in the summer, as German side 1899 Hoffenheim closed on signing him.